 - ii.
-Understand engagement drivers, satisfaction levels, and team effectiveness.
+Understand engagement drivers, satisfaction levels, and team effectiveness. - iii.
+Formulate actions to resolve issues that demotivate people, compromise customer satisfaction, and /or diminish performance.

 Furthermore, the Bank conducts quarterly town hall sessions branded as "CEO Town Hall" a platform where management communicates with employees on strategy, performance, and key updates.
 The platform also allows employees to ask various questions on performance and issues on staff matters.
 It is conducted physically and virtually from the head office to enable all staff to participate.